LENS-Lab-AI/Interview/topics/Diffusion/1_foundations.md

 - works well only with a good proposal
 ---

-## get 6 out of 7 probability out of a 6-side dice
+## Get 6 out of 7 probability out of a 6-side dice
 **T:** Hands-on

 **A:**